All business owners know a penny saved is a penny earned.

 Individual Life Insurance

-For Individuals: Premiums for an individual life insurance policy are generally not tax deductible.
-However, if you are using the life insurance policy as collateral for a loan, you may be eligible for a tax deduction.
+For Individuals: Premiums for an individual life policy are generally not tax deductible.
+However, if you are using the life policy as collateral for a loan, you may be eligible for a tax deduction.
 It would be best to consult a tax professional in this case.

 For Businesses: Premiums are not deductible for tax purposes.
 However, if the corporation is using the policy as collateral for a business loan, they may be eligible for a tax break.
 Again, in this case, seek the advice of a tax specialist.